0xdefaceme/whitepaper/README.md

 1. `exit()`: Invoked when an owner decides to shut down the contract due to a vulnerability.

-Going forward, we'll discuss how developers will profit from implementing the Exploitable EIP standard.
+Going forward, we discuss how developers will profit from implementing the Exploitable EIP standard.

 ### 0xdeface.me Website